Beginnings and Endings

 The magic footprint

-Whoever puts his foot in the side of the cliff
+Whoever puts his foot on the side of the cliff

-will be granted the wish he makes while his foot is there.
+will be granted the wish there he makes for himself.

 In our town, this is a living myth.